GUILD MISSION STATEMENT

-* Each raiding member must review all boss strategies and watch the videos in the "Raid Forums" forum before coming to a raid.
+* Each raiding member must review all boss strategies and watch the videos (if present) in the "Raid Forums" forum before coming to a raid.
 Questions/Concerns with the encounter should be posted ahead of time so that they can be answered and/or discussed before the raid.

 * The forums will sometimes contain threads or polls which the Officers may ask for raid members to participate in.
 Please provide your input as this is how we can determine what the best decision is for the guild as a whole.
 If you do not speak up, we assume you are in silent agreement.